aws-samples/serverless-java-frameworks-samples/micronaut/README.md

 You can learn more about SnapStart and Priming [here](https://aws.amazon.com/blogs/compute/reducing-java-cold-starts-on-aws-lambda-functions-with-snapstart/).

 #### Eager Initialization of Singletons
-You specify to eagerly initialize `@Singleton` scoped beans which is desirable for AWS Lambda.
-You can learn more from Micronaut's [Eager Initialization of Singletons](https://docs.micronaut.io/latest/guide/#eagerInit) documentation.
+You specify to eagerly initialize `@Singleton` scoped beans, which is desirable for AWS Lambda.
+You can learn more from Micronaut [Eager Initialization of Singletons](https://docs.micronaut.io/latest/guide/#eagerInit) documentation.

 ### Option 2: GraalVM Native Image